schneidermatthias/20-Abgabe01-Schneider-Wratschko/README.md

 ## Further Implemantation

 For our subclass, we chose to make a ```Cocktail```class, which extends ```Drinks```.
 Cocktails are very complex drinks with a wide varierty of different ingredients.
-So we decided to add these ingredients into an ArrayList ```ìngredients```.
+So we decided to add these ingredients into an ArrayList ```ingredients```.
 It is also important if the cocktail is alcolic or non-alcohloic, so we gave it a boolean ```alcoholic```.
 Last but not least, we wanted to let the user decide between "stirred or shaken" - like James Bond.